thburghout/mmm-ikea-home-smart/readme.md

 | `IKEA_HOME_SMART_SWITCH_LIGHTS` | `bool` | Turns on/off all available lights.
 | `IKEA_HOME_SMART_SWITCH_LIGHTS_IF_DARK` | - | Turns on all available lights **if** the sun is currently set.

-# Future features
+# Future features & known issues

 * Command registration for control via Telegram or other command users.
+* Currently does not keep track of changes in lights and other devices.